 These are all bottom-up initiatives.
 We didn’t have to persuade anybody to take part in them, which is great and says a lot about the atmosphere in our team.

 What is your technological stack in Bialystok?

 In Bialystok, we mainly work on Enterprise projects, so C# and Java are the main backend programming languages.
-Regarding frontend part we usually work with React and Angular.
-Of course, I can not forget about our QA team who test solutions prepared by their colleagues.
+Regarding the frontend part, we usually work with React and Angular.
+Of course, I can not forget about our QA team, who test solutions prepared by their colleagues.

-Apart from that, in you can also find people who are specilised in devops, mobile or appian.
+Apart from that, here you can also find people specialising in DevOps, mobile or appian.